Aamir Khan, Hrithik Roshan, Deepika Padukone & Others Vote In Maharashtra Elections

 Vishal Singh

-Saath Nibana Saathiya actor Vishal Singh was yet another person who bowled us over with his cool selfie, showcasing his inked finger.
+Saath Nibhana Saathiya actor Vishal Singh was yet another person who bowled us over with his cool selfie, showcasing his inked finger.